liRahimpour/okr/README.md

 # Tertial Planning:
-Currently, we're creating an OKR (Objectives and Key Results) table for the entire German BU-Dev team.
+Currently, we have an OKR (Objectives and Key Results) table for the entire German BU-Dev team.
 So we will starting next Tertial, there will be a German OKR table and a seprate Bosnian OKR table.

-**Our OKR tables (German Dev BU) from this Tertial, for you as an example:**
+**Our OKR tables (German Dev BU okr table) from this Tertial, for you as an example:**

 ![This is an image]( ./german_okr_table.png "german okr table")

-The planning process in January includes four main meetings:
+Our planning process in January includes four main meetings:

 ## 1. BU-Lead OKR-Set Review:
 - **Purpose:** This meeting is exclusively for the BU-Lead (in our case, Alex) and the OKR Master.
 It serves as a deadline for Alex to present his OKR set that he has already defined.